roy-harmon/UniversaLIS/README.md

 The program runs as a Windows service under a Local System account.
 After installation, the service should automatically start on boot.
 Or rather, "Automatic (Delayed Start)" since some RS-232 port drivers take a moment to initialize.

-This program will eventually support all modes of operation available on the IMMULITE.
-The active communication mode is determined by the "LIS Host Query Mode" setting in the analyzer's LIS Parameters configuration screen.
+This program supports the following modes of operation available on the IMMULITE (and presumably other analyzers).
+The active communication mode is determined by the "LIS Host Query Mode" setting in the IMMULITE's LIS Parameters configuration screen.
+Check the manufacturer's documentation for more information on your instrument's configuration.
-* For "Unidirectional" mode:
+* For "Unidirectional" mode (sometimes called "Receive-Only"):
   * Results are transmitted from the analyzer to the LIS and inserted into a database for storage and retrieval.
-* For "Bidirectional" mode:
+* For "Bidirectional" mode (or "Send and Receive"):
   * Pending test requests are pulled from a database (specified in the config file) and sent to the analyzer.
   * These test orders are stored in the analyzer's Worklist pending assignment to a sample cup.
   * When the operator enters data into the "Accession #" field on the analyzer's Worklist Entry screen, the relevant patient and test order information is populated automatically if the entered value matches a sample number in the list sent by the LIS.